GlobalGeoTree: A Multi-Granular Vision-Language Dataset for Global Tree Species Classification: Code and Data Availability

-The dataset access, pretrained model checkpoints, and all relevant codes are available in our github repository (\url{https://github.com/MUYang99/GlobalGeoTree}), which provides comprehensive tools for using these resources.
-The pretraining dataset \textit{GlobalGeoTree-6M} and evaluation dataset \textit{GlobalGeoTree-10kEval} are provided in WebDataset format \cite{aizman2019high} and hosted on Huggingface (\url{https://huggingface.co/datasets/yann111/GlobalGeoTree}).
+The GlobalGeoTree dataset is openly available under the Creative Commons Attribution 4.0 International (CC-BY 4.0) license.
+The complete dataset is archived on Hugging Face at \url{https://huggingface.co/datasets/yann111/GlobalGeoTree} under DOI \url{https://doi.org/10.15468/dd.9qxqyy} \citep{doi2025globalgeotree}.
+The pretraining and evaluation datasets are provided in WebDataset format \citep{aizman2019high}.
 This format enables efficient online data streaming to train models without requiring full dataset downloads, facilitating large-scale machine learning workflows.
 It also integrates seamlessly with popular deep learning frameworks, improving accessibility and usability for researchers.

+All code is available in our github repository \url{https://github.com/MUYang99/GlobalGeoTree} under the Apache License 2.0, which provides comprehensive tools for using these resources.
 We are dedicated to maintaining and enhancing the dataset, addressing issues, and incorporating updates like new data sources or taxonomic revisions in future versions.
 The code and Huggingface repository will serve as the primary channels for updates and community feedback.